 How might these analytical categories apply to the home-sweet-home story I have just shared with you?
-For the sake of discussion, let's put the kitchen remodeling project in the built moment, the Japanese maples in the natural moment, the kitchen work routine in the social moment and the memory-making rituals in the cultural moment.
+For the sake of discussion, let's put the kitchen remodeling project in the built moment, the Japanese maples in the natural moment, the kitchen work routine in the social moment and the memory-making practices and objects in the cultural moment.

 Easy-peasy, right?
 Well, maybe not.
 As I have said, these moments are far from watertight; they seep into each other at every point.

-To visualize what I am getting at, suppose that the circle in the diagram is the eyepiece of a kaleidoscope.
+To visualize what I am getting at, suppose that the circle in the diagram is the eyepiece of a kaleidoscope, like the one you see in the above image.
 Pretend that you are a kid in a toy shop who has just discovered this amazing optical contraption.
-Like the View-Master which introduced me to the mysteries of virtual space, the kaleidoscope is your portal to wondrous places you have never seen before.
+Like the View-Master that introduced me to the mysteries of virtual space, the kaleidoscope is a window looking out on wondrous places you have never seen before.

-You bring the kaleidoscope to your eye and turn the tube slowly, causing the multi-colored fragments to tumble at the end of the tube.
-Let's say these fragments are in four colors, the same number as the moments in the diagram.
-You watch as symmetrical patterns of color, texture, light and shadow flow across your field of vision, coming together and falling apart, an effect produced by mirrors that are positioned in the tube to reflect the cascading fragments.
-How, you ask, can a mere four colors assume so many different visual combinations while retaining their overall balance and coherence, their fixed symmetry?
+Bring the kaleidoscope to your eye and turn the tube slowly.
+Multi-colored plastic fragments tumble at the end of the tube.
+Let's imagine that these fragments are in four colors, blue, red, green and yellow.
+Now, watch as symmetrical patterns of color, texture, light and shadow flow across your field of vision, coming together and falling apart, an effect produced by mirrors that are positioned in the tube to reflect the cascading fragments.
+How, you ask yourself, can a mere four colors assume so many different visual combinations without losing their overall balance, coherence and fixed symmetry?

-With this dialectical image in mind, let's revisit the Japanese maples in our backyard.
-I assigned them to the natural moment because they are part of the biosphere and subject to the same rules and regulations that govern plant life generally.
+With our dialectical kaleidoscope in mind, let's now revisit the Japanese maples growing in our backyard.
+I assigned them to the natural moment for the obvious reason they are part of the biosphere and subject to the same rules and regulations that govern plant life generally.

-Only later, when Allyson and I were exploring the cradle of American landscape culture in the Hudson Valley (see the gallery "Yankee Landscapes"), did it dawn on me that my ideas were rooted in aesthetic traditions and practices going back centuries.
-For all I know, Heidegger himself was unconsciously channeling these same ideas into his Black Forest fantasy.
+Only later, when Allyson and I were exploring the cradle of American landscape culture in the Hudson Valley, did it dawn on me that my ideas were rooted in aesthetic traditions and practices going back centuries.
+For all I know, Heidegger himself was unconsciously channeling these same ideas into his Black Forest meditation.
 In other words, my Japanese maples say as much about the cultural moment as they do about the natural moment.

-And now I should add a detail I failed to mention earlier, namely that the planting of the trees was part of a larger backyard improvement project that included the construction of an arbor for our wisteria.
-My precious maples now seem to be seeping from the natural and cultural moment into the built moment, where they serve as a kind of arboreal accessory, reminiscent of those potted plants that Atlanta's most famous (or infamous) corporate architect, John Portman, liked to use to drape his hotel atriums.
+And now I should add a detail which I failed to mention earlier, namely that the planting of the trees was part of a larger backyard improvement project that included the construction of an arbor for the wisteria we intended to plant.
+The maples and wisteria now seem to be seeping from the natural and cultural moments into the built moment, where they serve as a kind of decorative accessory to the bordered space of our backyard, reminiscent of the potted plants that Atlanta's most famous (or infamous) corporate architect, John Portman, used as drapery in his hotel atriums.

-But the arbor was a DIY job.
+Another detail worth mentioning is that the wisteria arbor was a DIY job.
 Rather than pay a professional carpenter to do it, I went down to Home Depot, bought all the pressure-treated lumber I needed along with a new Skill saw and several bags of six-penny galvanized nails.
-The final result was not exactly square and plumb, but I'm happy to report that it's still standing.
-If DIY projects like this one are a critical strategy employed by most households struggling to cut costs and stay within their budgets, then the arbor should be considered part of the social reproduction of domestic space and as such should be filed under the social moment.
+While the final structure was not exactly square and plumb, I am happy to report that it is still standing.
+If DIY projects like this one are a critical strategy employed by most households struggling to cut costs and stay within their budgets, then the arbor should be considered as part of the social reproduction of our home.
+In other words, it should be filed under the social moment.

 The case of the Japanese maples has taken us full circle, with stops at each of the four moments.
 It illustrates that our categories of analysis are not discrete spatial things but useful abstractions enabling us to observe the multiple determinations that comprise the dialectical process of place formation.

-And what about the kitchen work routine?
+The same might be said about the kitchen work routine.
 The organization of labor in our household is an ensemble of practices related to the social reproduction of domestic life, and as such seems right at home in the social moment.
-But these practices are also entangled with biological reproduction, for through them Allyson and I were able to keep our son safe, well fed and on track for adulthood.
-In light of all this, shouldn't we put our kitchen in the natural moment on Darwinian grounds that there are few things more natural than people having babies and caring for them so that their genetic material will be passed down to the next generation?
+But these practices are also entangled with biological reproduction, for through them Allyson and I were able to keep our only child well fed and on track for adulthood.
+In light of all this, isn't there a case to be made for putting our kitchen routine in the natural moment on the Darwinian grounds that there are few things more natural than having babies and caring for them so that the parents' genetic material will be passed down to the next generation?

-But this would put us on the potentially treacherous terrain by naturalizing the heteronormative assumptions underlying the gendered division of labor in our domestic safe space.
-These assumptions, it could be argued, are not natural but learned, and thus belong to the cultural moment.
-They might even serve as a form of ideology, if by that term we refer to the appropriation of values and norms in order to buttress social power.
-Patriarchal power, to be precise.
-It probably won't surprise you to learn that I'm disinclined to draw this conclusion.
-But I recognize that someone else looking at our domestic arrangements might not be.
+But this logic would put us on treacherous terrain by seeming to naturalize the heteronormative assumptions underlying the gendered division of labor in our domestic commons.
+These assumptions, it could be argued, are not natural but learned.
+Because they are directly involved in the process of assigning of meaning to social practices, they properly belong to the cultural rather than the social moment.
+One might even go so far as to say they serve as a form of ideology, if by that term we refer to the appropriation of values and norms for the purpose of buttressing social power—patriarchal power, to be precise.
+Since I don't like to think of myself as an agent of patriarchy, I am disinclined to draw this conclusion.
+Even so, I am aware that a third-party observer of our domestic arrangements might see the power dynamics of our household work routine quite differently.

 The kitchen work routine, like the Japanese maples, has bled into all four of our moments.